-The call for projects under the first theme, AI Intelligibility and Public Trust has just been launched – with closing date of Friday, 29th March.
+The call for projects under the Second theme, Beyond ‘Smart Cities’ has just been launched – with UPDATED CLOSING DATE of Friday, 30th August.
 Here is a detailed guide for preparation of proposals and submission.
-This is hopefully a lightweight process and we wish to make the submission process as straightforward as possible.
+This is a lightweight process and we wish to make the submission process as straightforward as possible.

 Each theme will have a call for projects

 The Network will put out calls for projects after each network theme workshop.
 There will be three categories of project to apply for – 50 K projects, 10 K and 2.5 K projects.
 These will be funded at 80% Full Economic Cost basis (See Below).

 Depending on the quality of submission, there will be at least: 1, perhaps 2 50K projects, 1-3 10K projects, and up to 5 2.5K projects funded in each area.

 How to apply.

 Applying groups will be required to fill out our simple, 3 page application form which will ask

 - target group, method

 There is no limit to the number of proposals any institution/person can submit.
 All proposals will reviewed on a case-by-case basis.
 However please note, the number of submissions has less guarantee of funding than the quality of them.

 Note – Guidance to Sections on Administrative Support and Project Sustainability